nishuzumi/collider/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+## Roadmap
+[] Add multi task feature - it will allow user use one utxo to mint 100 times in less gas and time.

+[] Improve the performance - The high performance version is currently closed source, if you are interested you can contact me.

+[] Add pure mode - By using public rpc for higher speed calculations, pure mode will not recognize any assets of the funding wallet.

 ## License

 This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE.